saiffanwar/stx-search/readme.md

 To view the progress and the outcomes of the explanation framework, the following dash tool can be used

-`python app.py --dataset GRID --model TGCN`
+`python app.py --dataset GRID --target_node 5 --subgraph_size 50